2018 Auburn Tigers football team

 The 2018 Auburn Tigers football team represented Auburn University in the 2018 NCAA Division I FBS football season.
 The Tigers played their home games at Jordan–Hare Stadium in Auburn, Alabama and competed in the Western Division of the Southeastern Conference (SEC).
 They were led by sixth-year head coach Gus Malzahn.
 The Tigers finished the season 8–5, 3–5 in SEC play to finish 5th in the West Division.
 They were invited to the Music City Bowl, where they defeated Purdue.

-Previous season

-The Tigers finished the 2017 season 10–4, 7–1 in SEC play to win a share of the Western Division title with Alabama.
-Due to their head-to-head win over Alabama, they represented the Western Division in the SEC Championship Game and lost to Georgia.
-They were invited to the Peach Bowl where they lost to UCF.